abhigyan709/dsalgo/OOPS_CONCEPT/OOP Principles/OOPS_Concepts.md

 3. An object can have multiple refernce varables.
 4. Assigning a new refernce varible to an existing object does not create new object.

+# Printing an Object :
+refering to the class_program_21.py we have two different class

+to print the object we have output with hexagonal form

+for a more readable outputs, printing an object we can use the inbuilt special __str__ method.

+always remember that this method must return a string and the string will be used when the object is printed.
+This is useful in debugging an we can print the values of the attributes.